Basement Remodeling:

 Bryan Crawford of tandemcontracting.com

-To help you save money, Miguelez suggests that you look at basement remodeling cost guides online for key elements such as flooring and wall options.
+To help you save money, Miguelez suggests that you look at basement remodeling cost guides online for key elements such as basement walls and flooring options.

 Always plan beyond the timeline and budget estimated.
 Allow time and money for the unforeseen such as delays, outages, labor strikes, holidays, family emergencies, additional repairs, government or neighbor issues.

-Even if you have to outsource more complex issues such as electrical work or plumbing, you can still save a significant amount of money if you can lay flooring yourself, frame out walls, put up drywall or even paint.
+Even if you have to outsource more complex issues to finish a basement such as electrical work or plumbing, you can still save a significant amount of money if you can lay flooring yourself, frame out walls, put up drywall or even paint.

 If you must get help, Crawford suggests that you hire a contractor who is on the high end because “lowest price isn't always best.”